Is It C or K? Multisensory Spelling Strategies

 Students can use some guiding questions to help them make a decision when writing a new word:

-- Sorting – You can sort words by spelling or sort pictures by vowel sound to build phonemic awareness skills and to build orthographic mapping skills.
+You can sort words by spelling or sort pictures by vowel sounds to build phonemic awareness skills and to build orthographic mapping skills.

-- Games — Play games where the student not only needs to read, but actually make spelling choices between c or k.
+Play games where the student not only needs to read but actually make spelling choices between c or k.
 Make a word list that includes words with c and k.
 Have the student spell a word.
 If they are able to spell the word correctly, they can roll a die and move along a game board.
 This basic principle can be adapted in a number of ways.
-Play c or k Jenga, or Don’t Break the Ice or any of the other repurposed games in your collection.
+Play c or k Jenga, Don’t Break the Ice, or any of the other repurposed games in your collection.
 Even Go Fish or Concentration can be presented with a spelling twist.

 Incorporating c/k practice into SOS review words is an excellent way to keep this learning fresh with the previously mentioned cautions.
 If there are few concepts needing intensive review, cycling through spelling generalizations is always an appropriate review.